Plan Availability: ✓ Soho | ✓ Pro | ✓ Plus | ✓ Enterprise | X Flex |

-To enable the Sage Pay extension log into your Checkfront account and navigate to the Payment tab (Manage > E-commerce).
-Here you will see a list of available Payment Gateways.
-At the top of the screen will be any recommended gateways.
-Below these, you will see links to the Payment Gateways supported inside and outside of your country.
+To enable the Sage Pay extension, log into your Checkfront account, and navigate to the Payment tab (Manage > E-commerce).
+Here you will see a list of available Payment Providers.
+At the top of the screen will be any recommended Payment Providers.
+Below these, you will see links to the Payment Providers supported inside and outside of your country.
 If Sage Pay is available to your country, it will be found under the payment methods available to... link.

 After clicking on the Sage Pay button, a pop-up window will appear.
 Fill out the fields and click Activate in order to complete the integration.

 Your Vendor Name as provided by Sage Pay.